groupdocs-watermark/GroupDocs.Watermark-Docs/python-net/developer-guide/advanced-usage/adding-watermarks/add-watermarks-to-pdf-documents/rasterize-document-or-page.md

 Watermarks in PDFs can be removed by third-party tools.
 If you need watermarks that are very hard to remove, rasterize the document: convert pages to images so content becomes non-editable.

 ## Rasterize PDF document
+This sample converts all PDF pages to images (after adding a watermark) to lock down content and make subsequent removal extremely difficult.

 ```python
 import groupdocs.watermark as gw